message-manager-discord/redis-discord-cache/README.md

 `createGatewayConnection`
 This connects to the discord gateway and populates the redis cache.
 Only one instance should be created.
+This returns a promise that resolves to the detritus gateway connection instance.

 This function takes three options: